unicode-org/cldr/docs/site/cldr-tc.md

 - the specification for the data and structure (LDML)
 - the tooling used to gather locale data, test the data and structure, and provide test data for implementations
 - additional other formats for the locale data (eg, JSON)

+For information on the working groups (WGs) under the CLDR Technical Committee, see the subpages in the sidebar.
+For the leadership of the TC and WGs, see the listings on [Unicode Technical Group Leadership](https://www.unicode.org/consortium/techcommittees.html).